The Integrated Resource Management Plan (IRMP)

 Public Scoping Meetings

-Under the requirements of the National Environmental Policy Act (NEPA), the Tribes will be holding scoping meetings to determine the scope of issues to be addressed in a Programmatic Environmental Impact Statement (EIS) for the IRMP.
+Under the requirements of the National Environmental Policy Act (NEPA), the Tribes held scoping meetings to determine the scope of issues to be addressed in a Programmatic Environmental Impact Statement (EIS) for the IRMP.
 This is a public process intended to obtain the views of the public, relevant agencies and the Tribes’ resource managers.

 The 2014 Colville Reservation Community Survey